blainegarrett/rest-core/README.md

 * Add support for exception middleware
 * Support debug mode for exception bubbling
 * Wrap voluptuous
-* Remove dependencies of GAE from example app - move to separate repo
 * Support for caching